qanishanttomer/qatools/README.md

 QA Tools list

-This repo includes all the testing tools help in testing softwares
+This repo includes all the testing tools help in testing softwares, please refer Wiki page for reference.